 As a BINA Gap Year participant, you'll be a part of a diverse community of Israelis and internationals working toward social change through study and action.

-Our Mechina and Year of Service are for participants from around the world who want to spend an extended period of time in Israel developing their own Jewish identity and connection to Israel alongside their Israeli peers.
+Our LEAP Year (Mechina) and Service Year (Shnat Sherut) are for participants from around the world who want to spend an extended period of time in Israel developing their own Jewish identity and connection to Israel alongside their Israeli peers.
 The programs are for people who have just finished high school, ages 17-19.

 Mechina literally means ‘preparation’.
 In Israel, it refers to a year of studies and social action after graduating high school before starting their army service.
 BINA’s mechina combines Jewish studies and social action, seeking to educate young Jews about important tenets of Judaism, and about how to put them into practice through social action and grassroots activism.